 What is the Seasonal Work Incentives Trial?

-Growers in the horticultural industry are often in need of short term labour during peak times, particularly during harvest.
-The Australian Government’s new two year Seasonal Work Incentives Trial aims to address this need.
+Growers in the horticultural industry often need short term labour during peak times, particularly during harvest.
+The Australian Government’s new two-year Seasonal Work Incentives Trial (Trial) aims to address this need.

-From 1 July 2017, this Trial offers financial incentives to support participants to take up short term work opportunities in the horticultural industry.
-A maximum of 3,800 placements can be supported in each year of the Trial.
+Commencing from 1 July 2017 this Trial offers financial incentives to help unemployed people to take up short-term work in the horticultural industry.
+A maximum of 3,800 placements are available in each year of the Trial.

-Participants placed under the Trial can also receive a Living Away and Travel Allowance if the work they are placed in is located more than 120 km from their home.
+- They are also eligible to receive a Living Away and Travel Allowance of up to $300 per year if the work is located more than 120 km from their home.

 What is Qualifying Seasonal Horticultural Work?

-How can I participate in the Seasonal Work Incentives Trial?
+How can I take part in the Seasonal Work Incentives Trial?

-Growers should contact their nearest provider to discuss their labour needs.
-Providers are located across Australia, and their contact details are available on the Service Providers page of the jobactive website (search by provider type and location).
+Growers should contact their nearest provider to discuss their work needs.
+Contact details are on the jobactive website (search by provider type and location).